Afterlife

 SPECIAL: Hasham.
 (1/05/1975)

-One-hour television music/variety production, directed by Ron Way, which launched Joe Hasham's LP record of the same name.
+One-hour television music/variety production from Cash Harmon, which launched Joe Hasham's LP record of the same name.
 The special also gave the world a famous TV blooper, when Joe was accidentally swept off rocks, mid-song, into the ocean.
 Network Ten.

 UNAIRED PILOT: Oh Mummy, Oh Daddy.
 (Taped 02/1978)